 So what’s my point?
 Well, as I began, I like artefact.
 I like the tangible, the object, the real thing, the sense of history, the dents and bumps and the fading.
 Wabi sabi – the art of imperfection.
 But when it comes to photos of people, I just want to get a really good look at them, see the best, clearest image.

 So I urge you, if you have loved, treasured, cherished family photos – heirlooms, framed or in shoeboxes, please think about their longevity and pass-on-ability.
 Scan them or take a photo with your phone and load them up to your Final Fling Memory Box page.
 Date and title them.
 Share them with your significant others.
 As the two photos above show, 100 years flies by and soon it’s hard to tell several generations apart.
 Share your treasures with your Keyholders.
+And the more mundane but essential, securely share the paperwork next of kin will need.
 That’s what Final Fling is all about.